-Droylsden Academy is part of the Tameside Metropolitan Borough Council's £300 million Building Schools for the Future programme.
-Droyslden Academy was formed in September 2009 from the amalgamation of Little Moss Boys School and Droylsden Mathematics and Computing College for Girls.
-The new academy required the construction of a 2 storey steel framed building to accommodate 1200 11-16 year olds and an additional 200 pupils aged 16-19.
+Droylsden Academy is part of the Tameside Metropolitan Borough Council’s £300 million Building Schools for the Future programme.
+The new academy required the construction of a 2 storey steel framed building to accommodate 1200 11-16 year olds with an additional 200 pupils aged 16-19.
 The 115,700 square foot building is made up of three elements: an open plan curved block for 11-16 year olds, a rectilinear block containing the sixth form, sport and community facilities and a central hub containing learning resources, dining, social and performance areas.

 Elite worked with main contractor Carillion Building to deliver the £12.4 million project on time and on budget.
 Elite were asked, along with the design team and architect, to provide a solution that was to the school’s requirements.
 Being a secondary school, it was paramount that the ironmongery was robust enough to stand up to the use it would be subjected to from the students.
 Elite made sure the highest grade of stainless steel material was used for all products and that all these products met the relevant testing standards.
 To date, this has proved successful and Elite went on to supply further education projects in the Tameside Building Schools for the Future programme.